aquasecurity/starboard/docs/integrations/octant.md

   instructions on other operating systems and package managers, see [Octant Installation][octant-installation].
 - Environment authenticated against your Kubernetes cluster

+!!! tip
-> **NOTE** In the following instructions we assume that the `$HOME/.config/octant/plugins` directory is the default plugins
-> location respected by Octant.
-Note that the default location might be changed by setting the `OCTANT_PLUGIN_PATH`
-> environment variable when running Octant.
+    In the following instructions we assume that the `$HOME/.config/octant/plugins` directory is the default plugins location respected by Octant.
+Note that the default location might be changed by setting the `OCTANT_PLUGIN_PATH` environment variable when running Octant.

 ### From the Binary Releases